sendgrid/wordpress/README.md

 * Fixed issue: Add error message when PHP-curl extension is not enabled.

 ## Upgrade notice

+**1.10.8**
+* Fixed an XSS vulnerability in the settings forms that would allow other admins to inject scripts

 **1.10.7**
 * Add port 2525 for SMTP